Pindus: Pindus National Park

-The Pindus National Park (also known as Valia Kalda) is in a remote area in the north east of the Pindus mountains, north of the town of Metsovo and south of Perivoli.
+The Pindus National Park (also known as Valia Kalda) is in a remote area in the northeast of the Pindus mountains, north of the town of Metsovo and south of Perivoli.
 The park of some 7,000 hectares was established in 1966.
 There are forests of black pine and beech, and in the higher parts, Bosnian Pine (Pinus leucodermis).
 The park is a refuge for bears, wild cats, and lynxes.

 The National Park was selected as main motif for two high value euro collectors' coins: the €10 Greek Birds and Flowers and Black Pine Trees commemorative coins, minted in 2007.
 On the obverse of the latter there is a panoramic view of the common black pine trees that are prevalent in the park.